smlsvnssn/ouml/README.md

 #### chain( value, isThrowing = false, isAsync = false ) → Proxy

 Chain wraps a value, and creates a `Proxy` that handles the chaining. `chain` evaluates lazily, so nothing is calculated until `.return()` or `.value` is called.
-Errors are skipped by default, set `isThrowing` to true to throw erors instead.
+Errors are skipped by default, set `isThrowing` to true to throw errors instead.
 Optionally, set `isAsync` to `true` to handle async values, or use:

 #### chainAsync( value, isThrowing = false ) → Proxy